jerry1oo/CSE112-Neon/README.md

 ## Release
   This is done through Gitub Actions.

-    1. Make sure you are working in the release branch
+    1. Make sure you are working in the release branch.
-    2. Merge master into release
+    2. Merge master into release.
-    3. Update the version in your project's package.json file (e.g. 1.2.3)
+    3. Update the version in your project's package.json file (e.g. 1.2.3).
-    4. Commit that change (git commit -am v1.2.3)
+    4. Commit that change (git commit -am v1.2.3).
     5. Tag your commit (git tag v1.2.3).
 Make sure your tag name's format is v*.*.*.
 Your workflow will use this tag to detect when to create a release.
-    6. Push your changes to GitHub (git push && git push --tags)
+    6. Push your changes to GitHub (git push && git push --tags).
     7. Create a pull request to merge changes into master.
+    8. Go to the release tab in GHithub.
+There will now be a Draft of the taged commit click edit, make any changes you wish and publish the draft to release to the public.

   After the build check under the release tab in Github.